rfss94/rfs/Home.md

 These docs are written with those assumptions in mind!

-If you don't know something, thankfully you live in an extraordinary era where information is at your fingertips!
-Google is your friend!
+If you don't know something, thankfully you live in an extraordinary era where information is at your fingertips! ~~Google~~ DuckDuckGo is your friend!

 #Getting Started
 - [FAQ](https://github.com/byt3bl33d3r/MITMf/wiki/FAQ)